pganalyze/libpg_query/README.md

 For stability, it is recommended you use individual tagged git versions, see CHANGELOG.

-Current `master` reflects a PostgreSQL base version of 9.4, with a legacy output format.
+`master` reflects a PostgreSQL base version of 9.4, with a legacy output format.

-New development is happening on `9.5-latest`, which will become `master` in the future.
+New development is happening on `10-latest`, which reflects a base version of Postgres 10.

 ## Authors